The Client (The Office): Reception

 "The Client" originally aired on NBC in the United States on November 8, 2005.
 The episode was viewed by 7.5 million viewers and received a 3.8 rating/9% share among adults between the ages of 18 and 49.
 This means that it was seen by 3.8% of all 18- to 49-year-olds, and 9% of all 18- to 49-year-olds watching television at the time of the broadcast.
-The episode retained 73 percent of its lead-in "My Name is Earl" audience, the best the show had done up until that point.
+The episode retained 73 percent of its lead-in My Name Is Earl audience, the best the show had done up until that point.
 An encore presentation of the episode, on April 25, 2006, received 2.4 rating/7% share was viewed by over 4.8 million viewers.

 The episode received mostly positive reviews from television critics.
 TV Squad's Michael Sciannamea gave the episode a largely positive review wrote that Michael is "totally taken with himself", but still "has shown us his vulnerabilities".
 Sciannamea noted that, by showing the audience Michael's humanity, the writers were making "this sitcom so compelling".
 Sciannamea, however, did point out that this is the second week in a row that "Pam is offended by something Jim has said or done", which in his mind "will get tiresome quickly if it continues".
 "Miss Alli" of Television Without Pity graded the episode with a "B+".
 Rolling Stone named the scene wherein the employees read Threat Level: Midnight as the tenth funniest in The Office's first three seasons.

 Erik Adams of The A.V.
 Club awarded the episode an "A" and called it "a series-best episode of The Office whose series-best status sneaks up on you".
 He was largely complimentary towards the way the episode built towards a climax, and followed various successful "setup-punchline rhythms".
-He also applauded the introduction of the Threatlevel: Midnight screenplay, calling it "a subplot so crucial to the mythology of the series, it would form the basis of an entire episode near the end of Steve Carell’s time in Scranton."
-Adams ultimately concluded that the episode is "a top-notch Office installment overall", thanks in large part to the Pam-Jim and Michael-Jan subplots and dynamics.
+He also applauded the introduction of the Threat Level: Midnight screenplay, calling it "a subplot so crucial to the mythology of the series, it would form the basis of an entire episode near the end of Steve Carell's time in Scranton."
+Adams ultimately concluded that the episode is "a top-notch Office installment overall", thanks in large part to the Pam–Jim and Michael–Jan subplots and dynamics.